Let’s get cooking with 20 of my favorite freezer friendly recipes to stash away for an easy and delicious addition to your weekday menu!

 They’re Taco Tuesday in burger form!
 I love these crumbled over a fluffy baked sweet potato with a mountain of taco toppings!

-I only eat pumpkin in savory forms, so these burgers were the perfect opportunity to combine gorgeous pureed pumpkin with garlic, white beans, and a sweet-yet-savory spice blend including cinnamon and allspice.
-Yum!
+I only eat pumpkin in savory forms, so these burgers were the perfect opportunity to combine gorgeous pureed pumpkin with veggies in these rockin’ freezer friendly burgers.

 My first veggie burger has a special place in my heart, and my freezer!
 These use a combination of mashed and whole and mashed beans to deliver an amazing texture that will win over vegetarians and carnivores alike!